 -

 That depends on the nature and severity of your condition.
-Some people feel relief after one session, while others need several weeks of consistent care.
+Some people feel relief after one session, more commonly patients need several weeks of consistent care.
 I’ll discuss a treatment plan with you after your first visit.

 -